nicolaspls/party-patcher-wii/README.md

 # PatcherWii

-PatcherWii is a user-friendly tool designed to simplify the process of patching your Just Dance games on Wii to let you access the **Galaxy-Legacy Legacy** world.
+PatcherWii is a user-friendly tool designed to simplify the process of patching your Just Dance games on Wii to let you access the **Galaxy-Legacy** world.

 ## What files can I patch?
 - [X] ISO